 We believe that our business has not been affected to a significant degree by inflationary trends during the past three years.
 However, inflation is still a factor in the worldwide economy and may increase the cost of purchasing products from our contract manufacturers in Asia, as well as the cost of certain raw materials, component parts and labor used in the production of our products.
 It also may increase our operating expenses, manufacturing overhead expenses and the cost to acquire or replace fixed assets.
-We have generally been able to maintain or improve our profit margins through productivity and efficiency improvements, cost reduction programs and to a lesser extent, price increases, and we expect to be able to do the same during 2018.
-As such, we do not believe that inflation will have a significant impact on our business during 2018.
+We have generally been able to maintain or improve our profit margins through productivity and efficiency improvements, cost reduction programs and to a lesser extent, price increases, and we expect to be able to do the same during the remainder of fiscal 2018.
+As such, we do not believe that inflation will have a significant impact on our business during the remainder of fiscal 2018.